Tomato Seedlings, Tomatoes, and Tomatoes in Jars!

 - Green Zebra: 3 oz stripey tomato introduced in 1983.

 - Ananas Noir: aka Black Pineapple.
 Big: about 1.5 lbs each.

 - Gypsy: 3-5 oz. purple-black fruit with green shoulders.
 Originally Russia, from the early 2000s.

 - Indigo Apple: Black shoulders on a red tomato, 2-4 oz.
 Very distinctive.

 - Lucky Cross: Beautiful yellow and pink tomato introduced in the 1990s.

 - Solar Flare: Red with gold stripes.
 10 oz beauty.

-- Amy’s Apricot: orange.
-Like Sungolds, but heirloom.
+- Amy’s Apricot: very small orange tomatoes, like Sungolds, but heirloom.

 - Blush: Oval golden tomatoes with a pink blush –a little bigger than most cherries

 - Pearly Pink: introduced around 1980s.